linliu-stats/linliu-stats.github.io/_pages/about.md

 **_Miscellaneous_**:

 LL.
-[Book Review: Matrix-Based Introduction to Multivariate Data Analysis 2nd Edition by Kohei Adachi.]() (2021).
-Accepted to Biometrics.
+[Book Review: _Matrix-Based Introduction to Multivariate Data Analysis, 2nd Edition_ by Kohei Adachi.]() (2021).
+In press in Biometrics.